 French Roast vs Dark Roasts

-If you’re wondering how to make French roast coffee, you can rest at ease – French roast coffee can be made like any other coffee!
+If you’re wondering how to make French roast coffee, you can rest at ease – it can be made like any other coffee!
 Just expect a good, full body of flavor with each brew.

 This is heavyweight stuff.
 It has that earthy, roasted, smoky flavor, although, interestingly, often the darker the roast the lighter the caffeine!

-Note: Learn more about caffeine in coffee here.
+Learn more about caffeine levels in coffee here.